-1. Using violence, force, noise, coercion, threat, intimidation, fear, passive resistance, or

-- Occupying any school building, school grounds, or part thereof with intent to deprive others of its use. - b.
-Blocking the entrance or exits of any school building or corridor or room therein with intent to deprive others of lawful access to or from, or use thereof. - c.
+- 1. Using violence, force, noise, coercion, threat, intimidation, fear, passive resistance, or other conduct constituting an interference with school purposes or urging other students to engage in such conduct.
+The following enumeration is illustrative and not limited to the type of conduct prohibited by this rule: - Occupying any school building, school grounds, or part thereof with intent to deprive others of its use. - Blocking the entrance or exits of any school building or corridor or room therein with intent to deprive others of lawful access to or from, or use thereof. - c.
 Setting fire to or damaging any school building or property. - d.
-Prevention of, or attempting to prevent by physical act, the convening or continued functioning of - e. any school or educational function, or of any meeting or assembly on school property. - f.
+Prevention of, or attempting to prevent by physical act, the convening or continued functioning of - any school or educational function, or of any meeting or assembly on school property. - f.
 Intentionally making noise or acting in any manner so as to interfere with the ability of any teacher - g. or any other person to conduct or participate in an educational function. - Engaging in any kind of aggressive behavior that does physical or psychological harm to another person or urging other students to engage in such conduct.
 Prohibited conduct includes coercion, harassment, bullying, hazing, or other comparable conduct. - Engaging in violence and/or threat of violence against any student, staff member, and/or other persons.
 Prohibited violent or threatening conduct includes threatening, planning, or conspiring with others to engage in violent activity. - Causing or attempting to cause damage to school property, stealing or attempting to steal school property. - Causing or attempting to cause damage to private property, stealing or attempting to steal private property. - 6.
 Causing or attempting to cause physical injury or behaving in such a way as could reasonably cause physical injury to any person.
 Self-defense or reasonable action undertaken on the reasonable belief that it was necessary to protect some other person does not constitute a violation of this rule. - Threatening or intimidating any person for any purpose, including obtaining money or anything of value from the student. - Threatening (whether specific or general in nature) damage or injury to persons or property, regardless of whether there is a present ability to commit the act. - Failing to report the actions or plans of another person to a teaching or administrator where those actions or plans, if carried out, could result in harm to another person or persons or damage property when the student has information about such actions or plans. - Possessing, handling, or transmitting a knife or any object that can reasonably be considered a weapon, is represented to be a weapon, or looks like a weapon. - 11.
 Possessing, using, transmitting, or being affected by any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, stimulant, or intoxicant of any kind.
-Also prohibited is the consumption of any of the stated substances immediately before attending school or a school function or event. - Exception to Rule 11: a student with a chronic disease or medical condition may possess and self-administer prescribed medication for the disease or condition if the student's parent has filed a written authorization with the building principal.
+Also prohibited is the consumption of any of the stated substances immediately before attending school or a school function or event. - a.
+Exception to Rule 11: a student with a chronic disease or medical condition may possess and self-administer prescribed medication for the disease or condition if the student's parent has filed a written authorization with the building principal.
 The written authorization must be filed annually.
 The written authorization must be completed by a physician and must include the following information: